-IMPORTANT: Do not change the file name, add or remove columns, change column names, or change sheet tab names.
-Doing so will cause the Axiom to display an upload file error message.
+IMPORTANT: Do not change the file name, add or remove columns, change column names, or change sheet tab names; otherwise, Axiom displays an upload file error message.

-- 5. Return to the browser, and in the Make one-time adjustments page, click Upload table.
+- 5. Return to the browser, and in the Make one-time adjustments page, select Upload table.

-- 6. Locate the file, and click Open.
+- 6. Locate the file, and select Open.

-- 7. At the prompt, click Upload.
+- 7. At the prompt, select Upload.